 Ever found yourself in this situation?

-A research in the University of California showed that more difficulty you have in saying NO, more will you be under stress, even depression and your efficiency will be low.
+Research at the University of California showed that the more difficulty you have in saying NO, the more will you be under stress, even depression and your efficiency will be low.

 The people who find it difficult to say no, are more likely to hesitate in declaring the emergency when they should.

-One of the critical quality that we need to possess while working in a high-risk industry as shipping is to be decisive.
+One of the critical qualities that we need to possess while working in a high-risk industry as shipping is to be decisive.

-In emergency situations, being decisive is of utmost important.
-We today have so many checklists to help us in dealing with all sort of emergencies.
+In emergency situations, being decisive is of utmost importance.
+We today have so many checklists to help us in dealing with all sorts of emergencies.

 But all those checklists are only of use when we declare that we are in an emergency situation.